NY State Approved Indicates the status of NY State approval and if the test is orderable for NY State clients.

 Specimen Type: Skin biopsy

 Container/Tube: Sterile container with any standard cell culture media (eg, minimal essential media, RPMI 1640).
 The solution should be supplemented with 1% penicillin and streptomycin.
-Tubes can be supplied upon request (Eagle's minimum essential medium with 1% penicillin and streptomycin [Supply T115]).
+Tubes of culture media can be supplied upon request (Eagle's minimum essential medium with 1% penicillin and streptomycin [Supply T115]).

 Specimen Volume: 4-mm punch